OmniSharp/omnisharp-vim/README.md

 let g:OmniSharp_server_path = '/home/me/omnisharp/omnisharp.http-linux-x64/run'
 ```

-#### Windows: Cygwin
-No special configuration is required for cygwin.
-The automatic installation script for cygwin downloads the *Windows* OmniSharp-roslyn release.
-OmniSharp-vim detects that it is running in a cygwin environment and automatically enables Windows/cygwin file path translations by setting the default value of `g:OmniSharp_translate_cygwin_wsl` to `1`.

 #### Windows Subsystem for Linux (WSL)
 OmniSharp-roslyn can function perfectly well in WSL using linux binaries, if the environment is correctly configured (see [OmniSharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) for requirements).
 However, if you have the .NET Framework installed in Windows, you may have better results using the Windows binaries.